harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 # Bronze Age Problems

 - Many competing tools and module standards
-- Task runners are not intuitive and painful to configure
+- Task runners are not always intuitive and painful to configure
 - Builds are slow, full rebuilds needed for code changes
 - The ecosystem is not efficient, hard for packages to leverage each other's code